atsushieno/aap-juce/README.md

     - [aap-juce-witte-eq](https://github.com/atsushieno/aap-juce-witte-eq) from [witte/Eq](https://github.com/witte/Eq)
     - [aap-juce-chow-phaser](https://github.com/atsushieno/aap-juce-chow-phaser) from [jatinchowdhury18/ChowPhaser](https://github.com/jatinchowdhury18/ChowPhaser/)

-It builds on Android, and probably on desktop (confirmed only on Linux so far).
-It can launch, enumerate the installed audio plugins on the system, and instantiate each plugin, but audio inputs are currently known as not working.
+It builds on Android, and partly on desktop (confirmed only on Linux desktop so far).
+It can launch, enumerate the installed audio plugins on the system, and instantiate each plugin.
+Audio inputs are however known as not working at the moment.
 It is likely a [variety of JUCE Android issues](https://github.com/juce-framework/JUCE/issues?q=is%3Aissue+is%3Aopen+Android) though.

+At this state, this repository itself is almost only about a set of build scripts that lets you bring in your own JUCE based audio plugins into AAP world.
+And probably more importantly, this README.

-## Why JUCE?
+## Why JUCE for AAP?

 JUCE is a popular cross-platform, cross-plugin-format audio development framework.
 JUCE itself does not support AAP, but it can be extended by additional modules.